lucasjoliveau/doc/en/administration/odoo_sh/advanced/containers.md

 In addition, when possible, use your staging databases to test your statements first.
 It gives you an extra safety net.

-## Run an Odoo server
+## Run an Konvergo ERP server

-You can start an Odoo server instance from a container shell.
+You can start an Konvergo ERP server instance from a container shell.
 You won’t be able to access it from the outside world with a browser, but you can for
 instance:

-  * use the Odoo shell,
+  * use the Konvergo ERP shell,